 Guy’s more notable opportunities include Master of Ceremonies duties at performances for legends Pam Tillis and Lorrie Morgan, a coveted opening spot for Sawyer Brown and Jess Moskaluke, and the creation of memorable music videos such as “Bridges”, shot in Nashville, Tennessee with Dean Miller, son of country music icon Roger Miller and the colourful, vintage-themed “A Lot Like Me”.

 Jackie prides herself on casting friends and family in her music videos since “it’s all about making memories with the ones you love.”
-This September she releases “I Did It Anyway”, the title track off her third album, which will be accompanied by a new video.
+This September she released “I Did It Anyway”, the title track off her third album, which was accompanied by a new video.
 Give Jackie’s music a listen and see for yourself!